uhire/uhire-app/.github/ISSUE_TEMPLATE/issue-creation.md

 ---
 name: Issue Creation
 about: For creating issues
-title: XX-issue-name
+title: ''
 labels: ''
 assignees: ''

 ---

-Do all work for this task in a branch called issue-XX
+Do all work for this task in a branch called issue-#